Alrewas: Gallery

-Sport & Leisure
+Sport and leisure

 Cricket

 Alrewas Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1879.
 The club ground is based on Daisy Lane.
-Alrewas CC have 3 Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Sunday XI team in the Lichfield & District Cricket League, a Women's team in the West Midlands Women’s Cricket League, a Woman's softball team and an established junior training section that play competitive cricket in the Burton & District Youth Cricket League.
+Alrewas CC have 3 Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Sunday XI team in the Lichfield & District Cricket League, a Women's team in the West Midlands Women's Cricket League, a Woman's softball team and an established junior training section that play competitive cricket in the Burton & District Youth Cricket League.

 Tennis

 Alrewas Tennis was founded in 2013.
 The club has a LTA Tennismark accreditation and are registered by HMRC as a Community Amateur Sports Club.
 Coaching sessions for adults and juniors are provided and facilities include two floodlit, painted tarmac courts.